Introduction to Automated Negotiation: Formal Model

 \subsection{Reservation Values}

-In many real negotiation scenario it may happen that some proposals are so bad that you would rather not to make any agreement at all than to accept any of them.
+In many real negotiation scenarios it may happen that some proposals are so bad that you would rather not to make any agreement at all than to accept such a proposal.

 For example, in the example of a car sale, if the seller asks a ridiculously high price, then the buyer would prefer not to buy the car at all than to pay that price.
-This can be either because the buyer knows she can get a better deal elsewhere, or because she simply doesn't have that amount of money, or because she would prefer not to own a car at all, rather than to pay that much.
+This could be because the buyer knows she can get a better deal elsewhere, because she simply doesn't have that amount of money, or because she would prefer not to own a car at all, rather than to pay that much.

 This means that a negotiating agent should not only be able to compare the various possible offers with each other, but should also be able to compare them with the situation that the negotiations end without agreement.
 For this, we define the \textit{reservation value}.